kjbrum/bash-cli-boilerplate/README.md

 ## Config

-Any necessary config settings here
+Add any necessary config settings here

 ## To-Do

-- Add instructions on how to get started using this project
-    - Adding new commands
-    - Adding new config settings
-    - Using `jsawk` for manipulating JSON
-- Add the base config settings
+Add any to-do items for the project

 ## License